 For a more personal gift, check out t-shirts or sweatshirts emblazoned with their favorite team logo.
 While your at the sporting good store, or online, also keep your eye out for workout clothes, running shoes, knee and elbow pads, gloves, hats or other protective gear for weekend warriors.

 Know a NASCAR fan?
 Fear not - there's an entire industry built up around racing merchandise ranging from bottle openers, keychains, cufflinks and calendars -- to complete DVD guides to NASCAR history.
 The ultimate NASCAR gift?
 Earn their eternal gratitude with the gift of two tickets to the Daytona 500.

 Head for the video store and purchase a copy of that sports movie they're always raving about whenever it comes on TV.
 Top classic picks might include Cinderella Man, The Blind Side, Bull Durham, Raging Bull, Field of Dreams, White Men Can't Jump, or a hundred other titles they might like.

 For winter sports fans, think outside the box and purchase a new pair of electric socks, a heavy duty scarf, or earmuffs for the snowboarders or skiers on your list.
 For football fans especially, consider tailgating party gear, barbecue equipment, OR how about the latest NFL cheerleaders calendar?

 Whether their sport is baseball, football, basketball or hockey, think about the year ahead and plan on buying tickets to their favorite sporting events.
 Depending on your budget, a full season pass is top of the line, so consider asking a few friends to chip in for it as a group gift.

 Are they into collectibles or sports memorabilia?
-Troll the Web for information on auctions and
+Check the Web for information on auctions and

 collections, or browse their favorite sports team site for items of particular interest you know they'll love.